 Users of electromechanical safety components on guards are urged to consider carefully the onerous test requirements of Category 2 in EN ISO 13849-1 at the design stage, especially when seeking to achieve PLd.
 Incorporating Category 2 architectures into PLd systems without taking these test requirements into due consideration may introduce systematic failures and an associated loss of production and additional expense.
 If after design, build, supply and commissioning the machine it is decided to convert from a Category 2 architecture to Category 3 or 4 it might be difficult or impossible in terms of fitting additional on-machine components, as well as in-panel devices required to step from single- to dual-channel architecture.

-Contact Pilz or use the form on this page to find out more about the consultancy and engineering services that Pilz offers companies designing machine guard safety circuits.
+Contact Pilz to find out more about the consultancy and engineering services that Pilz offers companies designing machine guard safety circuits.
 Follow the link for more information about PSEN sensors.